wkrueger/nextpress/README.md

   4.  `createResetPwdRequest()`
   5.  `findResetPwdRequest()` finds but wont do nothing
   6.  `performResetPwd()`

-- Required additional setup:
-  - Create a route for displaying simple messages (default path `/auth/message.tsx`), this receives the `title` and `content` props.
-  - Create a route for the password reset form (default at `/auth/password-reset-form`).
-This route receives the `requestId` prop.

 _Behavior:_ By default, auth requests are capped at 10 reqs / 10 sec (most) and 30 reqs / 10 sec
 (login).
 Each email may see 1 login attempt every 15 seconds.
 Overrideables to change that are: